peteryxu/aqd-cli-workshop/workshop/02b-advanced-topics.md

   "toolAliases": {},
   "allowedTools": [],
   "resources": [
-    "file://steering/*.md"
+    "file://.amazonq/rules/**/*.md"
   ],
   "hooks": {},
   "toolsSettings": {}
 }
 ```

-You can see we have adjusted the **"resources"** configuration item to match our requirements, i.e.. load up any markdown files in the steering directory.
+You can see we have adjusted the **"resources"** configuration item to match our requirements, i.e.. load up any rules in the rules directory.

 Save and exit the file (:wq!)